Fluke (band): Six Wheels on My Wagon

 After a two-year break, Fluke returned with what became a breakthrough into mainstream popular music when, in 1993, they released the single "Slid".
 This became a club classic when it was picked up by DJ Sasha who liked it so much that he included three separate remixes of it on his Renaissance album.
 This burst of success was followed by two further singles, "Electric Guitar" and "Groovy Feeling", and, in the same year, the release of the group's second album, Six Wheels on My Wagon.

 This new album was a distinctly house music production, with uplifting riffs and ambient effects, as opposed to the techno style of their previous release.
 The album was received favourably by critics, with Billboard magazine labelling it "groundbreaking".
 Other reviewers went further, with The Independent suggesting that Fluke was to become the next big thing in Europe:

 Fluke's Six Wheels on My Wagon represents the current high-water mark of modern ambient-groove music, showing that although this mode has effectively become the future sound of Europe, it's rarely done as well on the continent as in Britain.
 Though born out of the groove, the pieces on Six Wheels On My Wagon have a melodic flow which manages to combine elements of surprise and innovation with a hedonistic serenity.

 In 1994, Fluke released The Peel Sessions, recorded for the BBC Radio 1 DJ John Peel.
 This CD was a selection of tracks from two live sessions recorded on 18 November 1990 and 10 December 1991.
 The CD included one new song, "Time Keeper", and several tracks which had previously been released on vinyl only.
-Fluke were invited to perform two further, unreleased, Peel Sessions after this CD.
-One was broadcast on 10 November 1996 and the other was performed live on 8 December 2002.